turbot/guardrails-samples/api_examples/graphql/clients/python/aws_import/README.md

 # AWS Account Import

-A fully functioning example in Python on importing an existing AWS account into Turbot.
+A fully functioning example in Python which is used for importing an existing AWS account into Turbot.

 ## Prerequisites